|Map of Vatican City (click to enlarge). By Francesco Piraneo G./Wikimedia Commons (CC BY-SA; source).|

 |Vatican City's location within Rome (click to enlarge).
 By Evan Centanni.
 Background map by Dr. Blofeld.
 License: CC BY-SA; source).|

 • Vatican City is the only undisputed country in the world which is not a member of the U.N.
 However, the Holy See does have status as a "permanent observer state" in the U.N.
-General Assembly The only other U.N. observer state is Palestine, which just gained that status last November.
+General Assembly.
+The only other U.N. observer state is Palestine, which just gained that status in November 2012.

 • Although Vatican City was created only in 1929, the Holy See has existed for many hundreds of years.
 It was often recognized as a "sovereign entity" even when it had no territory, though at many points in history it did control territories much larger than today's Vatican City.